passcod/cni-plugins/host-neigh/README.md

 - `address` (IP address as string, required): the IP of the neighbour.
 - `device` (string, required): the device name to add the neighbour to.
 - `lladdr` (MAC address as string, optional for `del`): the MAC address of the neighbour.
-- `critical` (boolean, optional): whether failing to add this should return an error, defaults to `true`.

 Returning an empty array is acceptable.

 The jq expression is invoked with the [network config](https://github.com/containernetworking/cni/blob/master/SPEC.md#section-1-network-configuration-format) as input, and is limited to 1 second running time.

+`tries` defines how many times failing actions will be retried.
+Defaults to 3, caps out at 10, setting to 0 or an invalid value will use the default.

 ## Output

 This plugin takes the `prevResult` if present, or an empty / all-defaults one otherwise, and adds (to) a `hostNeighbours` array containing the Neigh objects returned by the jq expression.
 Note that this is not supported by `libcni`, which will ignore it, so is useful only as debug at this point.

-If deletes or non-`critical` adds fail, they will warn, and won't be present in the output, but the plugin will still succeed.

 ## Deletes